 What steps in the preparation of new brake lines can be taken to decrease the effects of corrosion?

-In our opinion, Oil-based rustproofing is the most forgiving way to treat auto corrosion.
+In our opinion, Oil-based rustproofing is the most forgiving way to treat auto corrosion and rusted brake lines.

 NH Oil Undercoating® is applied, you can expect it to lift and remove dirt, moisture, other contaminants, and even some surface rust.
 It is designed to penetrate the good metal and form its protection there.
 It will continue to penetrate to the good metal, pushing out existing moisture and oxygen, thus eliminating oxidation-corrosion.